NLnetLabs/routinator/source/manual-page.rst

-    This command requests that Routinator update the local repository and then validate the Route Origin Attestations in the repository and output the valid route origins, which are also known as Validated ROA Payload or VRPs, as a list.
+    This command requests that Routinator update the local repository and then validate the Route Origin Attestations in the repository and output the valid route origins, which are also known as validated ROA payloads or VRPs, as a list.

     .. option:: -o file, --output=file